The Framework

 • Strategy exists but execution feels misaligned

-• Different departments interpreting strategy differently
+• Different people interpreting direction differently

-• Multiple initiatives competing/contradicting
+• Multiple initiatives competing or contradicting each other

-• Strategy feels theoretical, not operational
+• Strategy feels theoretical, disconnected from values

 What Emerges

-• Leadership alignment on actual priorities
+• Alignment on actual priorities — not just stated ones

 04